-This course is designed to provide students with the opportunity to study one or more of a broad range of current topics and applications.
+(3-0-3)This course is designed to provide students with the opportunity to study one or more of a broad range of current topics and applications.
 The topics chosen may be those that are not covered in another course and that reflect the rapidly changing nature of this field.
-Students may use a maximum of 3 hours of Special Topics in Computer Systems in a program of study.
+Students may use a maximum of 12 hours of Special Topics in Computer Systems in a program of study.
+Prerequisite: To be determined by instructor.
+Corequisite: To be determined by instructor.